ladybirdweb/faveo-helpdesk-docker-v2/Readme.md

 Prerequisites to run the script:

-1. A valid domain name fully propagated to you Server's IP.
+1. A valid domain name fully propagated to your Server's IP.
 2. Sudo Privilege.
 3. Faveo license and Order number.
 4. Unreserved ports 80 and 443.(If it is reserved feel free to edit and change the ports of your choice in docker-copompose.yml)
 5. Operating Systems Centos 7,8 or above and Ubuntu 16,18,20.

+Complete the below steps to get the Containers up.

 Run the script "faveo-run.sh" with sudo privilege by passing the necessary arguments.

 Note: You should have a Valid domain name pointing to your public IP.
-Since this domainname is used to obtain SSL Certificates from Let's Encrypt CA and the Email is used for the same process.The license code and Order Number can be obtained from your Faveo Helpdesk Billing portal, make sure not to include the '#' character from Order Number.
+Since this domainname is used to obtain SSL Certificates from Let's Encrypt CA and the Email is used for the same process.The license code and Order Number can be obtained from your Faveo Helpdesk Billing portal, make sure not to include the '#' character in the Order Number.

 Usage:
 ```sh